 “When dealing with people, remember you are not dealing with creatures of logic, but with creatures of emotion, creatures bristling with prejudice, and motivated by pride and vanity.” – Dale Carnegie

-Dealing with d-zombies starts with raising dopamine awareness to a point where it’s possible to understand the significance of a single observable fact — d-zombies reduce all decisions and beliefs down to protecting and triggering dopamine flow.
+Dealing with d-zombies starts with raising dopamine awareness to a point where it’s possible to understand the significance of a single observable fact — d-zombies reduce all decisions and beliefs down to maintaining dopamine flow.

-That observation is as easy (for rational beings) to grasp, and as impossible (for d-zombies) to ponder, as heliocentrism was for Galileo (who was willing to take an honest look) and his contemporaries (who protected their dopamine flow by refusing to look through the astronomer’s telescope).
+That observation is as easy (for rational beings) to grasp, and impossible (for d-zombies) to ponder, as heliocentrism was for Galileo (who was willing to take an honest look) and his contemporaries (who protected their dopamine flow by refusing to look through the astronomer’s telescope).
 Galileo’s opponents weren’t rational beings concerned with truth, religion, facts, God, scriptures, or science.
-They were safety, power, and esteem addicts who demeaned, dismissed, and condemned a pioneer because that’s how 17th and 21st century d-zombies react when their dopamine flow is threatened.
+They were safety, power, and esteem addicts who demeaned, dismissed, and condemned a pioneer because that’s how past and present d-zombies react when their dopamine flow is threatened.

 It doesn’t matter if d-zombies use nicotine, alcohol, heroin, gambling, money, food, sex, safety, approval, status, money, and/or beliefs to trigger dopamine.
-If and when they fear, rightly or wrongly, that anyone is, or might be, threatening their dopamine flow, even the nicest, friendliest, most charming, and seemingly rational d-zombies unconsciously transform into bristling, irrational, dangerous creatures.
-Logic and facts never work with d-zombies because logic and facts threaten safety and esteem which shuts down dopamine flow.
+If and when they fear, rightly or wrongly, that anyone is, or might be, threatening their dopamine flow, even the nicest, friendliest, most charming, and seemingly rational d-zombies transform into bristling, irrational, dangerous creatures.
+Logic and facts never work with d-zombies because logic and facts threaten safety, esteem, and dopamine flow.

 You can’t beat d-zombies and you don’t have to join them.
 But you can influence them.
 The key is to avoid threatening their dopamine flow with inconvenient truths, facts, and observations.
 Instead, provide their favorite dopamine-triggering foods, sex, safety, acceptance, status, games, money, deceptions, and/or drugs.